 Women's Health and Musculoskeletal Physio.
 I work in Cammeray.

-I joined the Mater Hospital North Sydney as a Cardiorespiratory Physiotherapist and over the years, I worked in all areas of the hospital.
-Maternity Physio was especially rewarding for me on a personal level.
-I could relate to the challenges of my own pregnancy and the time after my son was born when, despite being a fitness junkie prior to pregnancy, it was harder than I expected to recover my strength and fitness.
-I loved that I could use my physiotherapy knowledge and skills to help women through this transformative and sometimes physically demanding phase of their lives.
+I dabbled in a new career as a medical writer whist undergoing the accreditation pathway for overseas trained physiotherapist.
+I then returned to hospital physiotherapy at The Mater Hospital Sydney, starting in Cardiorespiratory and gradually working in all areas of the hospital.
+Maternity Physiotherapy and Womens Health was especially rewarding for me on a personal level as I could relate to the challenges of my own pregnancy and recovery after the birth of my son in 2010.
+Despite being fit and active prior to beging pregnant I found it surprisingly challenging to recover my strength and fitness and I didnt just 'bounce back' as I expected I would.
+I loved that I could use my physiotherapy knowledge and skills to help women through this transformative and physically and emotionally demanding phase of their lives.

 What makes me different:

 I am passionate about women’s health and committed to giving all my patients the best possible care.
 In my years of working in hospitals with patients of all ages, backgrounds and with range of conditions I know that all parts of the human body are connected, each body is unique, and that the changes our bodies experience over our lifetime need to be treated individually and holistically.
 I am passionate about yoga and integrate this holistic practice with my physiotheray practice to give my patients the best possible sustainable outcomes.

 What I have learnt: